To Rome with Love (film): Plot

-Newlyweds Antonio and Milly plan to move to Rome after his uncles offer him a job in their family's business.
+Newlyweds Antonio and Milly plan to move to Rome after his uncles offer him a job in their family business.
 Before meeting Antonio's relatives, Milly gets lost in Rome and loses her cell phone.
-After ending up at a film shoot, Milly meets Luca Salta, an actor she idolizes.
+Ending up at a film shoot, Milly meets Luca Salta, an actor she idolizes.
 Back at her hotel, Anna, a prostitute, is mistakenly sent to Antonio's room.

-Before he can clarify the misunderstanding, his relatives arrive.
-To save face, Antonio convinces her to pose as Milly.
-The group goes to lunch, and then, to a party.
-While there, Antonio talks to Anna about how pure Milly is.
-After discovering he was a virgin before meeting Milly, she seduces him in the bushes.
+Before Antonio can clarify the misunderstanding, his relatives arrive.
+To save face, Antonio convinces Anna to pose as Milly.
+The group goes to lunch and then to a party.
+Antonio talks to Anna about how pure Milly is.
+Upon discovering Antonio was a virgin before meeting Milly, she seduces him in the bushes.

-Meanwhile, Luca tries to seduce Milly at his hotel room.
-Milly decides to have sex with him, but then an armed thief breaks in.
-Later, Luca's wife and a private investigator show up.
+Luca takes Milly to his hotel room.
+She decides to have sex with him, but then an armed thief breaks in.
+Luca's wife and a private investigator show up.
 Milly and the thief climb into bed and fool Mrs. Salta into believing the room is theirs while Luca hides in the bathroom.
 Once his wife has left, Luca runs off.
-The burglar flirts with Milly and she has sex with him instead.
-After returning to the hotel room, she and Antonio decide to return to their rustic hometown—but first they begin to make love.
+Milly has sex with the thief instead.
+After returning to the hotel room, she and Antonio decide to return to their rustic hometown—but first begin to make love.